netrias/assist/README.md

 There is a script called launch.py under the scripts folder that can be used to launch these analysis modules, e.g., to launch `Module Extraction` on the human dataset, use: `python launch.py module_extraction human <path to the data folder>`, where `<path to the data folder>` is the absolute path to the `data` folder under the project root.

-### 3. How to run ASSIST modules in a workflow using ADE
+### 3. How to run RNASSIST modules in a workflow using ADE

 #### Prepare ADE runtime environment
-Download `ade_runtime.tgz` from [ASSIST Dropbox](https://www.dropbox.com/sh/uajkuclelr409e3/AADUigHDIqBXCaaDvcHo9sv-a?dl=0) into the project root folder and unpack it using:
+Download `ade_runtime.tgz` from [RNASSIST Dropbox](https://www.dropbox.com/sh/uajkuclelr409e3/AADUigHDIqBXCaaDvcHo9sv-a?dl=0) into the project root folder and unpack it using:
 ```
 tar zxvf ade_runtime.tgz
 ```